IFICI Portugal: The NHR Replacement Tax Regime Explained for 2026

 Brazilians who hold company shares and receive dividends from a Brazilian entity occupy an interesting middle ground.
 The Brazil-Portugal double taxation treaty (Decreto nº 4.012/2001) determines which country has the primary right to tax dividends.

-For dividends received under IFICI, the regime does not provide a special rate on foreign investment income.
-That income falls under the standard capital income rules.
+For dividends received under IFICI, the regime does not provide a special 20% rate on foreign investment income; treatment follows the treaty and IFICI exemption conditions, while other capital income follows the applicable standard rules.
 Whether it is preferable to declare dividends in Portugal or structure them to be taxed at source in Brazil depends on the amounts involved — a conversation that belongs with a bilingual tax specialist before your departure.

 IFICI vs. NHR: The Practical Comparison